-• Final, official transcripts from each college or university ever attended must be on file prior to matriculation.
-The transcript must come directly from the college, university or the central
+- Final, official transcripts from each college or university ever attended must be on file prior to matriculation.
+The transcript must come directly from the college, university or the central application system.
+Foreign transcripts must be evaluated for US equivalence by an approved evaluation service. - A cleared criminal background check. - A cleared drug screening, if randomly selected. - Certify the ability to meet the Minimal Technical Standards and can perform the requirements

-- A cleared criminal background check. - A cleared drug screening, if randomly selected. - Certify the ability to meet the Minimal Technical Standards and can perform the requirements with or without reasonable accommodation. - · Documentation of required immunizations - Documentation of health care coverage/insurance - The ability to use a personal or network computer (PC) is an important skill that will assist students with PNWU course work.
+- with or without reasonable accommodation. - · Documentation of required immunizations. - Documentation of health care coverage/insurance. - The ability to use a personal or network computer (PC) is an important skill that will assist students with PNWU course work.
 Therefore, it is strongly recommended that each entering student have a good working knowledge of common PC use and applications.
 PNWU utilizes the latest in Microsoft Office® and Windows® applications.
-See the minimum student laptop requirements. - Financial aid counseling sessions and/or modules - Matriculation forms and surveys; such as ID badge form, parking permit form, etc. - Complete annual on-line trainings modules; such as HIPAA, hazardous materials, blood borne pathogens, sexual assault prevention, and research training - Complete pre-orientation modules - Required to attend a new student orientation
+See the minimum student laptop requirements. - Financial aid counseling sessions and/or modules. - Matriculation forms and surveys; such as ID badge form, parking permit form, etc. - Complete annual online trainings modules; such as HIPAA, hazardous materials, blood borne pathogens, sexual assault prevention, and research training. - · Complete pre-orientation modules. - · Required to attend a new student orientation.